nepenth/AI-Agents/knowledge-base/docs/implementation_plan.md

 - **Integration**: Synchronize the knowledge base with a GitHub repository for version control and public access.
 - **User Interface**: Provide a web interface for initiating agent runs, monitoring progress, and viewing generated content.
 - **Portability**: Ensure all paths are managed relative to PROJECT_ROOT - no hardcoded system paths.
 PROJECT_ROOT is determined at startup and all paths are resolved dynamically for deployment portability.
-- **Process Isolation**: Agent execution runs in separate multiprocess for stability, resource isolation, and to prevent blocking the web interface.
+- **Process Isolation**: Agent execution runs in a Celery worker process for stability, resource isolation, and to prevent blocking the web interface.
-- **Real-time Updates**: Offer real-time logging, phase updates, and agent status synchronization across multiple UI clients.
+- **Real-time Updates**: Offer real-time logging, phase updates, and agent status synchronization via a Redis-backed real-time manager and SocketIO.
 - **Subcategory Synthesis**: Generate synthesized learning documents for each subcategory that combine insights from all knowledge base items within that subcategory.

 ## Architectural Highlights